AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-and reduced to non-existence, and the thing purged is benefited, just as the dross is purged from gold by fire....In the same way in the long circuits of time, when the evil of nature which is now mingled and implanted in them has been taken away, whensoever the restoration (Greek)[^344] to their old condition of the things that now lie in wickedness takes place, there will be a unanimous thanksgiving from the whole creation, both of those who have been punished (Greek)[^345] in the purification (Greek)[^346] and of those who have not at all needed purification, (Greek).[^347]
+and reduced to non-existence, and the thing purged is benefited, just as the dross is purged from gold by fire....In the same way in the long circuits of time, when the evil of nature which is now mingled and implanted in them has been taken away, whensoever the restoration[^344] to their old condition of the things that now lie in wickedness takes place, there will be a unanimous thanksgiving from the whole creation, both of those who have been punished[^345] in the purification[^346] and of those who have not at all needed purification.[^347]

 \"I believe that punishment will be administered in proportion to each one\'s corruptness....
 Therefore to whom there is much corruption